ReDI-School/ux_ui_bootcamp/projects/03_web_application/README.md

 ## 4. Considerations

-- Interviews and surveys are not allowed, so that you dare to experiment with the design process.
-The usability tests must be non-moderated.
+- **No interviews or surveys allowed:** The aim is to encourage you to undertake the design process experimentally.
+Usability tests should be unmoderated.
-- You recruit users for the tests.
-Try to make them potential users and ideally test with 5 people otherwise the results may be biased or insufficient.
+- **Recruit your own users:** Each team must recruit their own users for testing.
+Try to select potential users and ideally test with 5 people to avoid biased or insufficient results.
-- You should present your own solution, prototypes and tests.
-We know that some solutions will be similar since they solve the same challenge, but our way of thinking and solving is unique, dare to explore beyond the conventional.
+- **Present unique solutions:** Each team must present their own solution, prototypes, and tests.
+While some solutions may be similar as they address the same challenge, your way of thinking and solving problems is unique.
+Dare to explore beyond the conventional.

 ## 5. Scope

 To carry out the project, you will have to choose a digital product category since you will need reference platforms.
 Here, we give you some options but you will be able to propose others within the defined categories:
 - Marketing: monitoring of relevant metrics for marketing.
 Some examples are [Semrush](https://www.semrush.com/), [Unbounce](https://unbounce.com/), and [Mixpanel](https://mixpanel.com/).
 - Sports and health: Applications focused on physical activity and health metrics.
 Examples: [Samsung Health](https://play.google.com/store/apps/details?id=com.sec.android.app.shealth&hl=en&gl=US&pli=1), [Flo health](https://flo.health/de), [Nike Training Club](https://www.nike.com/ntc-app)